On completeness and dynamics of compact Brinkmann spacetimes: Introduction

-Taking a product of a non-complete Lorentz manifold with the circle (with a Riemannian metric) shows that existence of spacelike Killing fields does not imply completeness.
-But, what about (everywhere) isotropic Killing fields?
-Again, this does not lead to completeness as shown by the following 3-dimensional variant of the Clifton-Pohl torus.
-Consider on $(\R^2- \{(0, 0)\}) \times \R$, the metric $\frac{ dx dy + dx dz + dy dz}{x^2 +y^2}$, and take the quotient by the group generated by $(x, y, z) \to (2 x, 2 y , z )$ and $(x, y, z) \to (x, y, z+1)$.
-This is a 3-dimensional torus, on which $\frac{\partial}{\partial z}$ is a null Killing field.
-There is also a (non-compact) 3-dimensional Lorentz homogeneous space, called in \cite{DZ} Lorentz-SOL geometry, which is incomplete although having a null Killing field.
+Taking a product of an incomplete Lorentzian manifold with the circle, equipped with a Riemannian metric, shows that the existence of a spacelike Killing field does not imply completeness.
+But what if the Killing field is everywhere lightlike?
+There is a non-compact $3$-dimensional Lorentzian homogeneous space, called Lorentz-SOL geometry in \cite{DZ}, which is incomplete although having a lightlike Killing field.
+Even in the compact case, the presence of a lightlike Killing field does not ensure completeness, as shown in \cite[Example 6.5]{Malek}, where a $4$-dimensional incomplete locally homogeneous Lorentzian manifold with a lightlike Killing field is constructed.
+In fact, compact incomplete examples exist starting from dimension $3$; we refer to \cite[Paragraph 7.3]{Malek} for such examples.